chinedufn/dipa/README.md

 This approach would reduce your changed value payload from 17 bytes down to just 1.

 \* - _17, not 16, since integers larger than `u8/i8` are wrapped in `Option` by their default `DiffPatch` implementation.
 This optimizes for the case when the integer does not change since `None` serializes to 1 byte._

+## Questions

+If you have a question that you can't find the answer to within five minutes then this is considered a documentation bug.

+Please [open an issue](https://github.com/chinedufn/dipa/issues/new) with your question.

+Or, even better, a work-in-progress pull request with a skeleton of a code example, API documentation or area in the book where your question could have been answered.

 ## Contributing